treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 - Some **low level conversation** about how pieces of a project work (conversations about the inner-workings of a project are so much easier to have in-person)
 - Some **writing time**.
 Sometimes this is writing code.
 Sometimes this is writing text copy for documentation or marketing material.
 Sometimes it's my own writing time for a talk or article I'm working on.
 - Some **rubber duck time**.
 I often wander around asking people what they're working on and sometimes act as their [rubber duck][].
 I also often wander around seeking my own rubber duck if I get stuck on a particular topic or idea (whether on my own personal project or an open source project I'm contributing to).
 - Plenty of **personal break time**.
-I very often take mental breaks during sprints to wander the halls, often aimlessly.
+I very often take mental breaks during the sprints to wander the halls, often aimlessly.
 Breaks feel great, but they also often help my subconscious work on a task for a bit while my conscious mind rests.

 Sprints are what you make them: some people prefer many hours of furious coding with their earbuds in most of the day but many people prefer something that looks a bit more like **coworking with new friends in a coffee shop**.
 Sprints are an intense experience for some people, but they don't have to be intense for you.